Hilbert series of modules over Lie algebroids: Introduction

 {\ref{main}}

-\begin{thmlabel} Let $M$ be a $\g_A$-module of finite type and $J$ be a defining ideal.
-Assume that $M$ is a local system along the radical of $J$.
-Then $H_M^J(t)$ is a rational function and the function $n\to \ell_{\g_A}(M/J^{n+1}M)$ is a quasi-polynomial for high $n$. \end{thmlabel}
+\begin{thmlabel} Let $M$ be a $\g_A$-module of finite type, $J$ a defining ideal, and $J_m$ be its maximal defining ideal.
+If $M$ is a local system along $J_m$, then $H_M^J(t)$ is a rational function and the function $n\to \ell_{\g_A}(M/J^{n+1}M)$ is a quasi-polynomial for high $n$. \end{thmlabel}